Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Results

+where $\Delta t$ denotes the duration of each discrete time step.
+Note that the expression for energy dissipation in equation~\ref{eq_main_Etotal_general} is aligned with the heat-flow expressions used in stochastic thermodynamics literature~\cite{peliti2021stochasticbook2}.
+We also enforce constraints to ensure: (a) termination of training within a finite number of operations; and (b) the required memory retention at the end of training.
+These are specified as

+where $\#FLOPs$ denotes the total computational workload need to complete a task.
+In Section~\ref{sec_res_trend}, we use empirical trends based on reported metrics to estimate the $\#FLOPs$ required.
+Note that unlike speed-limit theorems in stochastic thermodynamics~\cite{doi:10.1073/pnas.2321112121}, in Eq.~\ref{eq_main_constraints_E0_flops} we are enforcing a task-completion within a finite time-horizon by choosing a specific schedule on the update rate $J_n$.
+We also constrain the update-rate schedule $r_n = \frac{J_n}{J_{\text{max}}}$ to be non-increasing, between zero and one, monotonic and asymptotically bounded (i.e. $r_n \overset{n\to\infty}{\longrightarrow} 0$ and $\sum_{n=1}^\infty r_n\leq B, \quad B>0$).
+Note that these conditions complement the constraints imposed on update rate $r_n$ in Appendix section~\ref{sec_supp_caliberation}, where we calibrate the hyper-parameters under the the adiabatic (slowest) bound on the update rate, while in practice, constraints in Eq.~\ref{eq_main_constraints_E0_flops} enforce the total computation ($\#FLOPs$) remains bounded.
+Based on the constraints, a natural choice is a polynomial decay $r_n = n^{-(1+\gamma)}$ with $\gamma \ge 0$.
+This choice of $r_n$ ensures that $J_n \le J_{\text{max}}$ and $\Delta E_n \ge 0$ for all~$n$.
+Then Eq.~\ref{eq_main_Etotal_general} and Eq.~\ref{eq_main_constraints_E0_flops} can be used to eliminate intermediate variables $J_{\text{max}}$ and $\Delta t$ to produce

-The derivation of equation~\ref{eq_Etotal} is described in the Methods section C. Note that Eq.~\ref{eq_Etotal} incorporates two forms of energy dissipation: (a) the first term in Eq.~\ref{eq_Etotal} which represents the dynamic energy dissipated during every operation; and (b) the second term in Eq.~\ref{eq_Etotal} which represents the energy that is stored in the energy barriers (for memory retention).
+Note that Eq.~\ref{eq_main_Etotal_general_rn} incorporates two forms of energy dissipation: (a) the first term represents the dynamic energy dissipated during every operation; and (b) the second term represents the energy that is stored in the energy barriers (for memory retention).
 Even though the barrier energy can potentially be recycled, for our analysis we will assume that this energy cannot be recovered.
-Based on different energy dissipation mechanisms $\Delta E_n^{diss}$ driving the LIM updates, we can identify two variants of LIM which we will refer to as LIM$_A$ and LIM$_B$ respectively.
-For LIM$_A$, the memory updates are driven by the gradient energy given by Eq.~\ref{eq_gradientE} and shown in Fig.~\ref{fig_3}C. We show in the Methods section C that for $M$ parameters or memory elements, the total energy dissipation $E_{Total}^A$ for LIM$_A$ can be estimated as

-For LIM$_B$, the memory updates are driven by the process shown in Fig.~\ref{fig_2}A, where external energy equal to the barrier height $E^{0}_{n}$ is injected to drive the memory updates.
-Note the barrier height changes with $n$, so the injected external energy also changes with $n$.
-In this case, the total energy dissipated $E_{Total}^B$ is estimated as